openlab-at-city-tech/openlab/wp-content/plugins/enhanced-tooltipglossary/readme.txt

 == Code and Style Issues ==

-The Glossary plugin creates tooltips with JavaScript.
+The plugin creates tooltips with JavaScript.
 They are based on the article written by Michael Leigeber [here](http://sixrevisions.com/tutorials/javascript_tutorial/create_lightweight_javascript_tooltip/)
 The Tooltip can be customized and styled through the tooltip.css and tooltip.js files.
-The alphabetical index for the Glossary index is based on [jQuery ListNav Plugin](http://www.ihwy.com/labs/jquery-listnav-plugin.aspx)
+The alphabetical index for the Glossary is based on [jQuery ListNav Plugin](http://www.ihwy.com/labs/jquery-listnav-plugin.aspx)

 == Follow Us ==